Tír na nÓg: Cormac's adventure in the Land of Promise

 A grey-haired warrior visits King Cormac mac Airt carrying a silver branch with three golden apples that creates a soothing music.
 The warrior, later revealed to be Manannán mac Lir, is described as wearing a purple fringed mantle, a golden ribbed shirt, and white bronze shoes or sandals.
 When Cormac asks from what land Manannán has come, he responds that he comes from a land where there is no age or decay, falsehood, sadness, gloom, hatred, envy, or haughtiness.
 Cormac asks to make an alliance, and when Manannán agrees, he demands the branch, which Manannán gives him in exchange for three favours.
 Those favours later turn out to be Cormac's daughter, his son, and his wife.

 After Cormac's wife is taken, he follows her abductor, and is magically transported to a land in a heavy mist.
 The land is described as a vast plain containing two fortresses.
-The first fortress consists of a bronze wall with a white silver house thatched in white bird's wings; there are horseman stationed there and a man is constantly burning an oak fire.
+The first fortress consists of a bronze wall with a white silver house thatched in white bird's wings; there are horsemen stationed there and a man is constantly burning an oak fire.
 The other fortress consists of four silver houses thatched in white bird's wings with a bronze wall surrounding it.
 He enters the fortress and finds a palace made with bronze beams and silver wattle.
 Also in the fortress there is a shining fountain with five streams running from it; the fountain is surrounded by the nine purple hazels of Buan (an Ulster goddess).
 The hazels drop their nuts into the fountains where five salmon eat them and send their husks down the five streams.
 The residents of the palace drink water from the fountain, and the sound of the cascading water is more melodious than any music known to man.

 When Cormac enters the palace, he meets a couple – the warrior who has stolen his wife and a beautiful yellow-haired woman wearing a golden helmet, whose feet are being warmed or washed without anyone else being present.
 This time the warrior is described as having a beautiful shape, a comely form, and a wondrous countenance.
 A cook enters the palace with a log, an axe, and a pig, and begins to prepare a meal in a cauldron.
 Manannán tells the cook to turn the pig, but the cook responds that the pig will not cook until four truths have been told.